Build a Custom Web Document Scanner in JavaScript Without the Default UI

 Every image element contains a click event listener for switching the document images.

-Remove Documents
+Remove Scanned Documents from the Buffer

 Let’s deal with them one by one.

-Remove Selected Document
+Remove a Selected Document

 dwtObject.RemoveImage(index);